-If you have reindeer, Santas, even characters from movies like Frozen!
-I like to make our family room decor a little more kid-centric since that is where they spend most of their time.
+If you have reindeer, Santas, even characters from movies like Frozen, don’t be afraid to use them as decor.
+I decorate our family room with more kid-centric items since that is where they spend most of their time.
 Stuffed animals, kids’ crafts, and colorful advent calendars are all perfect for this room!

 Candles & Diffusers

-A yummy smelling holiday candle or diffuser with peppermint oil is a simple way to create holiday cheer.
+A delicious-smelling holiday candle or diffuser with peppermint oil is a simple way to create holiday cheer.

 Ambiance & Lighting

-Instead of ceiling lighting, opt for lamp lighting, candles and your Christmas tree.
+Instead of using your overhead lighting, opt for lamp lighting, candles, and your Christmas tree.
 If you have a fireplace, light it up for an instant cozy vibe.

-Gather photos from Santa visits and display them every holiday season.
-Ask your parents if they have any older photos of themselves and your family of old Santa visits.
-Guests enjoy looking at these photos and its always a nostalgic decoration to set up every year and enjoy.
+Gather photos from past Santa visits and display them every holiday season.
+Ask your parents if they have any old photos of themselves and your family from Santa visits.
+This holiday decor is very personal and nostalgic when you set it up on display every year.

-Use the Christmas cards that are sent to you in December and display them as a Christmas decoration.
+Use the holiday cards that are sent to you in December and display them as a holiday decoration.
 I picked up this inexpensive Christmas card garland from Target and we love looking at all of the beautiful cards while we eat dinner at the table.